With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreLa Familia Counseling Service is a mental health clinic in Hayward, CA, located at 26081 Mocine Avenue, 94544 zip code area.
 La Familia Counseling Service provides outpatient treatment.
-La Familia Counseling Service offers trauma therapy, individual psychotherapy and group therapy to adults, seniors 65 or older and young adults.
+La Familia Counseling Service offers group therapy, trauma therapy and couples/family therapy to seniors 65 or older, adults and young adults.
 La Familia Counseling Service also supports people with serious mental illness and clients referred from the court/judicial system.
-Additional services offered at La Familia Counseling Service include housing services, assertive community treatment and psychosocial rehabilitation services.
+Additional services offered at La Familia Counseling Service include housing services, vocational rehabilitation services and psychosocial rehabilitation services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.